Are you worried you have fruit flies? But they don’t look quite right? Well, you don’t have fruit flies.

 Drench the potting soil of your plant with insecticidal soap.
 The soap will do the rest by seeping into the soil where the larvae lay.

-You don’t want the females to lay more eggs in the soil you’ve already treated.
+You don’t want the females to lay more eggs in your already-treated soil.

 Now, this is only going to kill the fungus gnat larvae.
 You still need to take care of the adult gnats.